List of Last of the Summer Wine characters: Billy Hardcastle

 (Keith Clifford; 1999–2006) Billy Hardcastle was first introduced (as a guest star) in the 20th series in 1999.
 He also appeared in the 2000 New Year's special and made one more appearance in the 21st series before becoming a regular character in the 22nd series due to popularity.

 Billy believes he is a direct descendant of Robin Hood.
 His first appearance on the show showed him attempting to recruit a band of Merry Men to go with him while he robs from the rich to give to the poor.
 At the end of the 21st series, Billy moves next door to Truly and is teamed as the third member of the trio.
 When Billy joined with Clegg and Truly, much of the humour Compo previously brought to the series returned in Billy's childlike demeanour, although an element of physical humour was still lacking in the series.
 On his first appearance, Nora was shown to be attracted to him dressed in his Robin Hood costume, which made Compo extremely jealous and decided to dress up as Robin Hood himself.
 Much of his dialogue bemoaned the domestic presence of "the wife" or "the wife's sister" (two other characters who are never seen, only referred to).
+Mrs Hardcastle and her sister were the misery causes in Billy's life.
+He often remarked about their horrible nature towards him.
+Apparently they share a bed and Billy gets the spare room.
+In one episode they can both be heard laughing and speaking.
 Billy was last seen at the end of the 27th series following the departure of Keith Clifford from the show and the character was never alluded to again.